 1 tsp baking soda

 2. In a large bowl cream together the butter and sugars until the cookie batter is smooth with no lumps.

-3. Add in the eggs one at a time and blend again until nice and smooth.
+3. Add in the egg and blend again until nice and smooth.

 4. Stir in the vanilla.

 5. In a medium bowl combine the flour, baking soda, cornstarch, and salt.

 6. Pour the dry ingredients onto the wet ingredients and stir until combined.
 The cookie dough should be soft enough to shape into cookies.